 Midwives strive to maintain the normalcy of birth by exercising preventative care.
 Many common complications of pregnancy can be prevented by proper care and nutrition.

 Midwives minimize interference in the birthing process in order to avoid the chain of intervention that is largely responsible for the 37% c-section rate in the US.
-Less than 2% of women under midwifery care end up with c-sections.
+About 2% of women under midwifery care end up with c-sections.

 Midwives emphasize comfort during labor.
 We want you to be in a comfortable environment, with people you know, trust, and want to have at your birth.
 We encourage eating, drinking, and freedom of movement during labor.
 We employ a number of comfort techniques such as labor in water, massage, compresses, position changes, and much more.